Unified Framework for Quantum Code Embedding: Embedding into Euclidean Space

 \subsubsection{Algebraic Construction}

-For the remainder of this section, let $A=A_2\to A_1 \to A_0$ be a given square complex with basis $\sB(A)$.
-The toric code, for instance, is a square complex, and thus we shall use it as an example depicted in Fig. \ref{fig:square}.
-Let $\sR^{\multimap} = \sR^{\multimap}(L)$ be the dangling repetition code in Example \eqref{ex:classical} where we seek to construct the $L$-subdivision of $A$.
-Similar to Ref. \cite{williamson2024layer} elaborated in Subsection \eqref{sec:layer-codes}, the $L$-subdivision will be a 3-level mapping cone $C$ obtained via gluing levels $C^{2},C^{1},C^{0}$ together.
-However, what's different is that each level itself $C^{1},C^{0}$ will be obtained as the cones of gluing further levels together -- the subdivision $C$ is a cone of cones.
+For the remainder of this section, let $A=A_2\to A_1 \to A_0$ be a given square complex with $i$-cells $a_i$.
+The toric code, for instance, is a square complex, and thus shall be an example depicted in Fig. \ref{fig:square}.
+Let $R^{\multimap} = R^{\multimap}(L)$ be the dangling repetition code in Example \eqref{ex:classical} where we seek to construct the $L$-subdivision of $A$.
+Similar to Ref. \cite{williamson2024layer} elaborated in Subsection \eqref{sec:layer-code}, the $L$-subdivision will be a height-2 cone $C$ obtained via gluing levels $C^{2},C^{1},C^{0}$ together.
+However, what's different is that each level itself $C^{2},C^{1}$ will be obtained as the cones of gluing further levels together -- the subdivision $C$ is a cone of cones.
 The real space procedure is sketched in Fig. \ref{fig:square-glue}, while its homological counterpart is shown in Diagram \eqref{eq:square-diagram}.